 - Can separate from the adhesive strips while in transit

-The Pearl BDMF Bass Drum Pillow is the very same product that Pearl uses on its flagship Masters Maple Reserve drum sets to create the perfect balance of power, attack, and sustain from the kick drum.
+The Pearl BDMF Bass Drum Pillow is the very same product that Pearl uses on its flagship Masters Maple Reserve drum sets to create the optimal balance of power, attack, and sustain from the kick drum.

 This quality bass drum pillow features a segmented design that fits most sizes of bass drums.